epimetheusgames/OGPC-Season-18/GDScriptRules.md

 - Never set properties of a node from a different node, especially player / core objects. (player.velocity = 100 from another script is never allowed.)
 - Each scene should be able to run by itself without causing a runtime exception.
 - Use setters/getters instead of setting/getting a property directly.
-- Instead of referencing a node with get_node(), use @export_node_path or just @export var name: TypeInheritsNode which will change if the node's name or path is changed.
+- Instead of referencing a node with get_node(), use @export_node_path or @export var name: TypeInheritsNode which will change if the node's name or path is changed.

 ---